jathindra07/MORSE_CODE-CONVERTOR/README.md

   2.UNSUPPORTED CHARACTERS
   3. REAL TIME GENERATIONS
 * PRACTISE AND ADVANCED
-# TECNOLOGY AND TOOLS
+# TECHNOLOGY AND TOOLS
-You're​‍​‌‍​‍‌​‍​‌‍​‍‌ trying to make this sound like a conversation a little more casual between two people!
-No problem, let's forget the manual and just talk about how this translator works.

  The Morse Code Translator: Talking Like a Friend

 Forget "tools" and "modules."
-Here's how the Python program does the work—it's as if you had three friends supporting you.</li></ul>1.
+Here's how the Python program does the work—it's as if you had three friends supporting you.
 The Dictionary: Your Cheat Sheet

 This is the brain of the whole operation, but really, it's just a cheat sheet (or a massive list) inside the computer's memory.